← All varieties

 Apple

-Origin & History: A seedling originated in Indiana, believed to be a seedling of the Ortley.
-Brought into notice by Lewis Jones of Wayne County, who frequently exhibited the fruit and distributed grafts of this excellent apple, which Warder noted "may compensate for the failure of its reputed parent, the Ortley."
+Originated in Indiana as a seedling.
+Brought into notice by Lewis Jones, of Wayne County, who frequently exhibited the fruit and distributed grafts of this excellent apple.
+Warder notes it may compensate for the failure of its reputed parent, the Ortley.

-Tree: In growth and appearance much resembling Yellow Bellflower (Downing).
+In growth and appearance much resembling Yellow Belleflower (Downing).

-Fruit: Large, oblong, conical or ovate, often angular or ribbed (Warder); Downing describes it simply as oblong conical.
-Surface smooth, clear pale yellow, rarely with a blush in the sun.
-Dots scattered, dark (Warder).
+Size and Form: Large, oblong conical or ovate, often angular or ribbed (Warder); Downing describes it simply as large, oblong conical.

 Stem: Long, slender.

-Calyx & Eye: Small, closed (Warder describes the eye as small and closed; Downing notes the calyx as small).
+Calyx: Small, closed (Warder describes the eye as small and closed; Downing confirms calyx small).

 Basin: Shallow, often abrupt, folded or plaited (Warder); corrugated (Downing).

-Core & Seeds: Core rather small, round, regular, open, meeting the eye.
-Seeds numerous, long, angular (Warder).
+Core and Seeds: Core rather small, round, regular, open, meeting the eye; seeds numerous, long, angular (Warder).
+Not described by Downing.

 Book Sources